algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 #### Disclaimer

-This document will not describe the assembly[^2] language and it's working, those information will be available in the [functional specification](/documents/functional/functionalSpecification.md).
+This document will not describe the assembly[^2] language and it's workings, those informations will be available in the [functional specification](/documents/functional/functionalSpecification.md).

-### Requiremnet
+### Requirement

-The requirement for this prokect are as follows:
+The requirement for this project are as follows:
 - invent a minimal assembly language,
 - create a C[^3] program that can read our assembly language and run it,
 - the C program must also be able do check the syntax and semantics of the assembly language,
-- implement a virtual terminal to make sure that the program is running and displaying information to the user,
+- implement a virtual terminal to make sure that the program is running and displaying informations to the user,
 - write small assembly programs executable by the C program,

 ### Content